maboiteaspam/hello-grunt2bin/README.md

 # hello-grunt2bin

-grunt2bin demo.
-This repo demonstrate how wa can take advantage of grunt within a node package installed globally.
+`grunt2bin` demo.
+This repo demonstrate how we can take advantage of `grunt` within a node package installed globally.

 See also https://github.com/maboiteaspam/grunt2bin